-Here are nine things that social media managers should take time to do daily, in order to grow their brand’s following on Twitter:
+Here are nine things that social media managers should take time to do daily to grow their brand’s following on Twitter:

 1. Post Your Twitter Handle Everywhere

-Post your twitter handle on your website and everywhere else, including on advertisements and any print material that your company produces.
+Post your Twitter handle on your website and everywhere else, including on advertisements and any print material your company produces.

 2. Take Advantage of Your Profile

-Your goal should be to get people who see your profile hit “follow”!
+Your goal should be to get people who see your profile to hit “follow”!

-Make sure your company bio is short and sweet, but most of all catchy with industry terms weaved in to peak your audience’s interest.
+Make sure your company bio is short and sweet but catchy, with industry terms woven to pique your audience’s interest.

-Also include your company URL so that it’s easy to drive people to your website.
+Also, please include your company URL so it’s easy to drive people to your website.

 3. Join in on Twitter Chats

-Twitter chats are a great way for your company to actively engage with a new audience, create new relationships, and discover what they are interested in.
+Twitter chats are an excellent way for your company to actively engage with a new audience, create new relationships, and discover their interests.

-This is also a great way for companies to tap into relevant conversations and keep up-to-date on relevant topics within the industry.
+This is also an excellent way for companies to tap into relevant conversations and keep up-to-date on relevant topics within the industry.

-Most importantly, brands should keep in mind that this is not a selling space, but rather a place to grow awareness and participate in discussions.
+Most importantly, brands should remember that this is not a selling space but a place to grow awareness and participate in discussions.

 4. Tag Relevant Profiles in Photos

-Since Twitter feeds are always moving, it’s easy for your posts to be missed.
+Since Twitter feeds are constantly moving, it’s easy for your posts to be missed.
 Posting a photo with your tweet is a great way to engage followers.

 You can tag up to 10 profiles in a photo without affecting your character count in your tweet.

-This alerts these specific profiles and gives them more of a reason to engage with it, which will then extend the tweet’s reach and visibility.
+This alerts these specific profiles and gives them more reason to engage with them, extending the tweet’s reach and visibility.

-Take some time to research keywords and hashtags that are being used in the industry or by similar profiles.
+Research keywords and hashtags used in the industry or by similar profiles.